RubberDuckDestroyer/blog.rubberduckdestroyer.dev/content/blog/work-from-home/index.md

 description: "Five things I learnt with my WFH experience."
 ---

-This month, I've been fortunate to continue my software development internship, working from home for [UI Revolution](https://www.uirevolution.com).
+This month, I've been fortunate to continue my software development internship, working from home for [UiRevolution](https://www.uirevolution.com).

 Covid-19 has changed the way humanity lives daily life.
 With lockdown in New Zealand, my company adapted to start working from home.
 This past month has taught me a lot and working from home has been an interesting experience.